pmayA440/NFL-QB-Analytics/README.md

 # NFL-QB-Analytics
-Uses interactive visualizations to tell the story of NFL QBs.
+Uses interactive visualizations to tell the story of the top NFL Quarterbacks performance since 1970.
 This project utilizes these technologies:
 Python Flask powered RESTful API.

+App.py/Flask
 Created routes to read csv file which was cleaned and transformed from panda/python.
 Created data frames and sorted the data in flasks.
 Created multiple routes that were used to create bubble and bar charts.

-JavaScript -Doris and Terresa
+JavaScript
 Used d3.json functions to read the app.py, select the panel with id(#sample data) and append the data.
 Ensured that html panel is cleared every time the used launch the website.